redspread/spread/README.md

 * Work well for a single developer or an entire team (no more broken bash scripts!)

 Spread is under open, active development.
 New features will be added regularly over the next few months - explore our [roadmap](./roadmap.md) to see what will be built next and send us pull requests for any features you’d like to see added.

+See our [philosophy](./philosophy.md) for more on our mission and values.

 ##What's been done so far